AryanKamboj2710/geofind-app/README.md

 ## 📄 License

-This project is open for learning and personal use.
+This project is open for learning.

 ---